Carroll's double in debut caps comeback, D-backs beat Phils - WHIZ News

 Arizona has won four straight.
 Philadelphia has dropped two in a row.

-The Phillies scored in each of the first four innings and looked like they were going to cruise.
-Kyle Schwarber had the biggest blow, hitting his NL-leading 36th homer deep into the right field seats to give Philadelphia a 7-0 lead in the fourth.
+The Phillies scored in each of the first four innings and looked as though they were going to cruise.
+Kyle Schwarber had the biggest blow, hitting his NL-leading 36th homer deep into the right-field seats to give Philadelphia a 7-0 lead in the fourth.

-That’s when the D-backs started their comeback, scoring six in the bottom of the fourth to cut the deficit to 7-6.
+That’s when the D-backs started their comeback, scoring six in the bottom half to cut the deficit to 7-6.
 Second baseman Jean Segura made a costly error on a bobbled grounder with two outs that extended the inning and Kelly made the Phillies pay with a three-run double down the right-field line.

+“This is one that you just have to take and throw it away,” Segura said.
+“We’ve just got to continue the way we’ve been playing the last three months.”

 Phillies starter Ranger Suárez gave up no hits through three innings but couldn’t get out of the fourth.
-He gave up six runs, but just two earned, over 3 2/3 innings.
+He allowed six runs, just two earned, over 3 2/3 innings.

 The bullpen couldn’t stop the damage.
 Cristopher Sanchez (2-2) took the loss, giving up five earned runs while getting only two outs.